couchbase-partners/azure-resource-manager-couchbase/documentation/bestPractices.md

 ## Compute

 A variety of compute types support premium storage.
 Any such node will work well with Couchbase, though some may be more cost effective.
-DS v2, FS and GS machines are the most commonly used.
+DS v2, ES v3, FS and GS machines are the most commonly used.
 While one core machines will deploy successfully, [we recommend machines with 4 or more cores](https://developer.couchbase.com/documentation/server/current/install/pre-install.html) for production applications.

+For a majority of applications the ES16 v3 will be a good balance of price and performance.

 We recommend using VM Scale Sets (VMSS) instead of stand alone VMs as it improves reliability and simplifies the addition and removal of nodes.